Adsew/ClassStuff/PROG54310GraphAnim/A2/JamesBrooksAssignment2/JamesBrooksAssignment2/README.txt

 Bonuses:
 Depth Effect: Depth test allows objects to render in order of depth.
-Direction lighting: A light (The star in the middle) shines a yellow
+Direction lighting: A light (The star in the middle) shines a red
     light in a single direction at the monster.
+The star looks bad now that it is multicoloured but it shows it works so I left it.